Torrevieja: Population

+Residents aged 100 or older: 24 (7 men, 17 women).

 The most prominent nationalities in 2012 were:

 Politics

 The city is a conservative stronghold, with the Partido Popular (PP) maintaining an absolute majority at the municipal elections of 2007, and 2011.
 PP however narrowly lost its absolute majority in 2015 to a coalition of five parties which designated Green candidate José Manuel Dolón García mayor.

 Transport

 Torrevieja's main road link is the N-332 road linking Cartagena with Valencia hugging the Mediterranean coastline.
 There was once a branch line from the Alicante–Murcia railway serving Torrevieja; which closed in the late 1970s.
 There are plans to reopen this line.